Tekthree/ticket-shameless/README.md

 The application uses Supabase Authentication.
 The admin dashboard is protected and requires authentication.

 For development, you can create a user in your Supabase project and use those credentials to access the admin dashboard.

+## Customizing Site Layout

+### Navigation and Footer

+The site features a customizable navigation bar and footer with uploadable logos:

+1. The navigation bar is taller with a larger logo area for better visibility
+2. The footer includes a prominent logo space, navigation links, social links, and legal information
+3. Both logos can be updated through the Site Content manager in the admin area

+To change the appearance of the navigation or footer:
+- For layout changes: Edit the `components/Navbar.tsx` and `components/Footer.tsx` files
+- For content changes: Use the admin interface at `/admin/site-content` and go to the Logos tab

 ## Troubleshooting